teryror/4tld/README.md

   corresponding command in an array, and execute it.
 I also had small program to accompany it, generating the array at compile time, with no extra work required.
   I would love to bring that back in a more robust fashion.
-* I would like to reuse bits of Allen's project management code to make my own system.
-There's some design decisions there that I disagree with.
 * The existing `git_quick_save` command is pretty useful, and I would like to do more to make version control invisible.
 * I might experiment with the frame rendering hooks and scroll rules to add an